iam-weijie/astar-pathfinding/README.md

 - Right-click to cancel node selection.

-- Press space to start running the A* algorithm.
+- Press space to start running the algorithm.